rodriguezartav/spine.infinite/README.md

 ##Introduction

-This is an example of infinite scrolling using [Spine](http://spinejs.com) and Rails.
+This is an example of infinite scrolling using [Spine](http://spinejs.com) ,  Rails and MongoDB.

+It is updated from the Original Version of Alex Maccaw to be used at RubyConf 2011 in Brazil while showing Spine Framework and MongoDb in Single Page Applications.

-You can find a live demo [here](http://spine-infinite.herokuapp.com/).
+You can find a live demo [here](http://spine-infinite-mongo.herokuapp.com/).

 ##Source

-The files you need to inspect are:
+Originals files you need to inspect are ():

 * `app/assets/javascripts/app/models/page.coffee`
 * `app/assets/javascripts/app/controllers/pages.coffee`
 * `app/controllers/pages_controller.rb`

-##Usage
+But when using it with Mongo DB, also inspect ():
+* `config/initializers/mongo.rb`
+* './GEMfile'
+* '/app/models/page.rb'

+With important changes from original SQLITE version

+* Removed all db migratrions from db/ and left only seed.rb
+* Changed Query in Pages_Controller.rb
+* Changed Query Logic in pages.coffee

+##Usage ( UPDATED FOR MONGODB )

-    bundle install
+   bundle install --without production
-    rake db:setup
-    rake db:seed

-    rails server thin
+    rails server

+    rake db:seeds

     open http://localhost:3000